 Read More: Top-Rated Things to Do in Kotor, Montenegro

 2. Budva Riviera

-Stretching along the central Montenegrin coastline with Budva as its anchor city, the Budva Riveria is a hot summer beach destination for locals and tourists alike.
+Stretching along the central Montenegrin coastline with Budva as its anchor city, the Budva Riveria is one of the area's main attractions and a hot summer beach destination for locals and tourists alike.
 The beaches here are a mix of sand and pebbles, backed by the clear, turquoise and aquamarine-blue hues of the Adriatic Sea on one side and dramatic mountains on the other.

 Old Town Budva has a history that dates back 2,500 years.
 This medieval walled city has a lively atmosphere and is filled with restaurants and shops, as well as a town museum.